 Divorces are very hard to deal with.
 They are emotional times for everyone involved.
 If there are children involved, then the whole situation changes.
 With children, it cannot simply be two adults parting ways.
 Children belong to both spouses and they are responsible for their well-being.

-When you need a child custody attorney in Orem, you can contact Emy A. Cordano, Attorney at Law.
+When you need a child custody attorney, you can contact Emy A. Cordano, Attorney at Law.
 With her, you will be in good hands.

 Child support and child custody are closely intertwined.
 Let’s quickly define a few terms here: